 (c) No Conflict.

-(i) FRONTERA represents and warrants that the execution, delivery and performance of this Agreement does not and shall not (i) violate any laws, statutes, codes, acts, ordinances, orders, judgments, decrees, injunctions, rules, regulations, permits (including emissions permits), licenses, authorizations, directions and requirements of any federal, state, local or foreign governmental department, commission, board, bureau, authority, agency, court, instrumentality or judicial or regulatory body or entity applicable to FRONTERA or the violation of which could reasonably be expected to result in a material adverse effect on the business, assets or financial condition of FRONTERA (Material Adverse Effect); or (ii) conflict with, result in a breach of, or constitute a default under any indenture or agreement to which FRONTERA is a party.
+(i) FRONTERA represents and warrants that the execution, delivery and performance of this Agreement does not and shall not (i) violate any laws, statutes, codes, acts, ordinances, orders, judgments, decrees, injunctions, rules, regulations, permits (including emissions permits), licenses, authorizations, directions and requirements of any federal, state, local or foreign governmental department, commission, board, bureau, authority, agency, court, instrumentality or judicial or regulatory body or entity (Legal Requirement) applicable to FRONTERA or the violation of which could reasonably be expected to result in a Material Adverse Effect on the business, assets or financial condition of FRONTERA; or (ii) conflict with, result in a breach of, or constitute a default under any indenture or agreement to which FRONTERA is a party.

 (ii) EPMI represents and warrants that the execution, delivery and performance of this Agreement does not and shall not (i) violate any Legal Requirement applicable to EPMI or the violation of which could reasonably be expected to result in a Material Adverse Effect on the business, assets or financial condition of EPMI; or (ii) conflict with, result in a breach of, or constitute a default under any indenture or agreement to which EPMI is a party.